exercism/powershell/exercises/practice/sublist/.docs/instructions.append.md

 Use Enum values to show relationship between two list, e.g. SUBLIST

 To know more about Enum in powershell please check out [Enum module.](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_enum)

-You can also learn and practice it from a previous exercise [Triangle.](https://exercism.org/tracks/powershell/exercises/triangle)